3 children were found living ankle-deep in trash in a house with 245 animals

-Three young girls -- all under the age of 10 -- were found living in a house with 245 animals, police said.
-Among them were four dogs, 10 sugar gliders, a hedge hog, 14 birds and 60 adult rats with 23 babies.
+(CNN) -- Three young girls -- all under the age of 10 -- were found living in a house with 245 animals, police said.
+Among them were four dogs, 10 sugar gliders, a hedgehog, 14 birds and 60 adult rats with 23 babies.

 You couldn't walk anywhere without stepping on debris, or animal urine or feces, wrote Officer Anthony Binz, of the Edgewater Police Department in Florida, in his affidavit.